cockroachdb/docs/src/current/cockroachcloud/authorization.md

 ---
 title: CockroachDB Cloud Access Management (Authorization) Overview
-summary: Learn about the {{ site.data.products.db }} Authorization features and concepts
+summary: Learn about the CockroachDB {{ site.data.products.cloud }} Authorization features and concepts
 toc: true
 docs_area: manage
 ---

-This page covers the essential concepts related to access management (authorization) in {{ site.data.products.db }}.
-Procedures for managing access are covered in [Managing Users, Roles, and Service Accounts in {{ site.data.products.db }}]({% link cockroachcloud/managing-access.md %}).
+This page covers the essential concepts related to access management (authorization) in CockroachDB {{ site.data.products.cloud }}.
+Procedures for managing access are covered in [Managing Users, Roles, and Service Accounts in CockroachDB {{ site.data.products.cloud }}]({% link cockroachcloud/managing-access.md %}).
 For Frequently Asked Questions, refer to [CockroachDB Cloud FAQ]({% link cockroachcloud/ccloud-faq.md %}).

-## Overview of the {{ site.data.products.db }} two-level authorization model
+## Overview of the CockroachDB {{ site.data.products.cloud }} two-level authorization model

-**The {{ site.data.products.db }} console**, found at `https://cockroachlabs.cloud/`, is a 'single pane of glass' for managing users, billing, and all functions for administering {{ site.data.products.serverless }} and {{ site.data.products.dedicated }} clusters.
-When accessing the console, users must sign in to a {{ site.data.products.db }} **organization** (or create a new one).
+**The CockroachDB {{ site.data.products.cloud }} console**, found at `https://cockroachlabs.cloud/`, is a 'single pane of glass' for managing users, billing, and all functions for administering CockroachDB {{ site.data.products.serverless }} and CockroachDB {{ site.data.products.dedicated }} clusters.
+When accessing the console, users must sign in to a CockroachDB {{ site.data.products.cloud }} **organization** (or create a new one).

-You can also execute many administrative commands using the `ccloud` command-line utility and the {{ site.data.products.db }} API:
+You can also execute many administrative commands using the `ccloud` command-line utility and the CockroachDB {{ site.data.products.cloud }} API:

-- `ccloud` allows human users to authenticate their terminal via a browser token from the {{ site.data.products.db }} console.
+- `ccloud` allows human users to authenticate their terminal via a browser token from the CockroachDB {{ site.data.products.cloud }} console.
-- The {{ site.data.products.db }} API allows [service accounts](#service-accounts) to authenticate via API keys, which are issued through the console.
+- The CockroachDB {{ site.data.products.cloud }} API allows [service accounts](#service-accounts) to authenticate via API keys, which are issued through the console.
-- You can [use Terraform to provision users and other aspects of your {{ site.data.products.db }} clusters]({% link cockroachcloud/provision-a-cluster-with-terraform.md %}).
+- You can [use Terraform to provision users and other aspects of your CockroachDB {{ site.data.products.cloud }} clusters]({% link cockroachcloud/provision-a-cluster-with-terraform.md %}).
 However, note that currently Terraform can only be used to provision admin SQL users, as this is a current limitation of the API, on which Terraform depends.

-In {{ site.data.products.db }}, an organization corresponds to an authorization hierarchy linked to a billing account.
-Within each {{ site.data.products.db }} organization, the unit of database functionality is the *CockroachDB cluster*, which corresponds to a networked set of CockroachDB cluster nodes.
+In CockroachDB {{ site.data.products.cloud }}, an organization corresponds to an authorization hierarchy linked to a billing account.
+Within each CockroachDB {{ site.data.products.cloud }} organization, the unit of database functionality is the *CockroachDB cluster*, which corresponds to a networked set of CockroachDB cluster nodes.
 SQL operations and data storage are distributed over a cluster.
 Every cluster belongs to an organization.

-{{ site.data.products.db }} has a two-level authorization model:
+CockroachDB {{ site.data.products.cloud }} has a two-level authorization model:

 1. SQL level within a cluster: Each CockroachDB cluster has its own set of SQL users and roles defined in it.
 Roles grant users permission to execute some set of SQL statements against some set of database resources (like tables, databases) on the cluster.
-1. Organization level: Each {{ site.data.products.db }} organization has a set of roles defined on it, which allow users to perform administrative tasks relating to the management of clusters, organization users, SQL users, and billing.
+1. Organization level: Each CockroachDB {{ site.data.products.cloud }} organization has a set of roles defined on it, which allow users to perform administrative tasks relating to the management of clusters, organization users, SQL users, and billing.

 This page primarily covers the latter, organization level.
 However, the two levels intersect because administrating SQL-level users on specific clusters within an organization is an organization-level function.